6-APB: China

+Finland

+6-APB is scheduled in government decree on narcotic substances, preparations and plants and hence is illegal.

 France

-6-APB is unscheduled in France.
+6-APB is illegal in France.

 Germany

 6-APB is illegal in Germany since the 17th of July, 2013, when it was added to Anlage II of the Betäubungsmittelgesetz.

 Italy

 6-APB is illegal in Italy.

 Luxembourg

 In Luxembourg, 6-APB is not cited in the list of prohibited substances.
 Therefore, it is still a legal substance.

 Netherlands

-6-APB is not listed under the Opium Law or the Medicine Act in the Netherlands, and thus currently legal.